joshydavid/information-security-study-notes/resources/intrusion-detection-prevention-system.md

 ### Hybrid IDS

-- Combines the strengths of both network-based and host-based IDS
+Combines the strengths of both network-based and host-based IDS
-- Example
-  - Security Information and Event Management (SIEM) like Splunk

 ## Intrusion Prevention System (IPS)